tobiasrausch/tobiasrausch.github.io/predoc2017.md

 ## Variant Validation

 Once a putative causative variant has been identified these are usually validated in the index patient using PCR and Sanger sequencing.
 If a specific inheritance model is suspected the parents are also tested.
 For the likely causative variant we will design primers using [Primer3Plus](https://www.ncbi.nlm.nih.gov/pubmed/17485472) available on [gear.embl.de](https://gear.embl.de).
 We will first select a left primer in the preceeding sequence of the mutation and then a right primer in the suceeding sequence.
+Don't forget to use hg19/GRChr37 as the reference genome.

 ```shell
 samtools faidx chr7.fa chr7:2954300-2954850